NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 | NU1506 | PackageDownload |
 | NU1507 | PackageVersion |

+As a last restore, if a user wants to completely disable this behavior, they can set `DisableCheckingDuplicateNuGetItems` to `true`.

 ### Technical explanation

 - In dotnet.exe, msbuild.exe restore scenarios, NuGet reads the items by itself by calling the `Collect{ItemName}s` targets.
 Given that NuGet has full control over the project interpretation, the items can be deduplicated in these respective targets.
 The warnings and errors will be respected there as well.